myers32/Socials-Dashboard/README.md

 # Social media dashboard with theme switcher - Frontend Mentor solution

-This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor]
+This is a solution to the Social media dashboard with theme switcher challenge on Frontend Mentor:

 - Solution URL: [Coded by me!](https://myers32.github.io/Socials-Dashboard/)